How Secure are External Bi Fold Doors?

 But do folding doors have some weaknesses?
 For one thing, they tend to be larger than their more traditional equivalents.
 And, like all patio doors, they tend to be perceived as a security risk.
 After all, they allow those outside your home to see into it – and, if the would-be intruder is sufficiently resourceful, to break into it.

-So how secure are patio doors and bi fold doors, really?
+So how secure are bifolding patio doors, really?
 And what can be done to lessen the risk?
 Let’s examine the problem...

 Patio Door Glazing: Isn't glass a problem?